 \subsection{Pressure chamber}

-To characterize the material behavior of the poro-elastic membranes different membrane samples are being subjected to increasing pressure loading on a bulge test stand (\Cref{fig:setupOverview}b).
-The pressure chamber consists of a large tank ($\approx \SI{1.5}{\liter}$) to ensure that the flow velocities inside the chamber are negligible and the tank acts as a reservoir of infinite size.
-On top of the tank a circular pipe with a flat flange is connected to provide an interface for the different membrane samples to be tested.
-The interface opening and effective diameter of the membrane samples is $D = \SI{0.03}{\meter}$ (\Cref{fig:membraneModelSketch}a).
-The samples are mounted on an acrylic ring and fixed in place with a thin plastic sheet.
-The acrylic ring with the sample is then mounted and sealed on the pressure chamber interface (\Cref{fig:setupOverview}b, inset).
-The tank is supplied with a constant flow rate $Q$ at a pressure $p_1$ from an external pressure supply and regulated by a mechanical valve.
-In addition to the main valve, a bleed valve is installed to avoid pressure build-up in the chamber for non-porous and solidity samples.
+To characterize the material behavior of the poro-elastic membranes, different membrane samples are subjected to increasing pressure loading on a bulge test stand (\Cref{fig:setupOverview}b).
+The pressure chamber consists of a large tank ($\approx \SI{1.5}{\liter}$) to ensure that the flow velocities inside the chamber are negligible, allowing the tank to act as a reservoir of effectively infinite size.
+On top of the tank, a circular pipe with a flat flange is connected to provide an interface for mounting and testing the membrane samples.
+The interface opening and effective diameter of the membranes is $D = \SI{0.03}{\meter}$ (\Cref{fig:membraneModelSketch}a).
+The samples are mounted on an acrylic ring and secured in place with a thin plastic sheet.
+The acrylic ring with the mounted samples is then positioned and sealed onto the pressure chamber interface (\Cref{fig:setupOverview}b, inset) using screw clamps.
+The size of the samples versus the acrylic rings are chosen such that a desired pre-stretch ($\lambda_0$) is achieved when their outer diameters are aligned.
+Measuring the pre-stretch before each test series ensures that the target pre-stretch is maintained after clamping.
+We compare the centers of the pores from the imposed pattern (CAD model) with those measured using the stereo-camera setup.
+The tank is supplied with a constant flow rate $Q$ at a pressure $p_1$ from an external pressure supply and is regulated by a mechanical valve.
+In addition to the main valve, a bleed valve is installed to prevent pressure build-up in the chamber for non-porous and high-solidity samples.